nf-core/website/sites/docs/src/content/docs/guides/quick_start/installation.md

 Nextflow can be used on any POSIX-compatible system (Linux, macOS, etc), and on Windows through [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 It requires Bash 3.2 (or later) and [Java 11 (or later, up to 22)](https://www.oracle.com/java/technologies/downloads/?er=221886).

 :::note
-A personal installation of Nextflow is recommended to simplify updates and version control.
+Use a personal installation of Nextflow where possible, instead of a system-wide installation.
 :::

 ### Install Java